 About The Team

-The Exchange Saleroom first opened its doors in 1964 as the chattels division of the old established firm Dee Atkinson & Harrison.
-Over fifty years on and the rostrum has moved to Goole, still in East Yorkshire, just 30 miles away we look forward to welcoming vendors and buyers as we head for a new adventure with Andy Spicer at the helm, ably assisted by Ian Almond as we build a new team, in a new location with new opportunities on the river and canal side in these lovely, industrial surroundings, so close to various road and rail links.
+Andy Spicer took over the Driffield Exchange Saleroom in 2019 having first opened its doors in 1964 as the chattels division of the old established firm Dee Atkinson & Harrison.
+Over fifty years on, a new name 'Spicer's Auctioneers' the rostrum has moved to Goole, still in East Yorkshire, just 30 miles away we look forward to welcoming vendors and buyers as we head for a new adventure with Andy Spicer at the helm, ably assisted by Ian Almond as we build a new team, in a new location with new opportunities on the river and canal side in these lovely, industrial surroundings, so close to many road and rail links.

 The new premises at Dutch River Side have had the latest technology installed to meet the demands of online working and international clients.
 We have Biomass heating and Solar Power to help with the sustainability of the two fully accessible salerooms, increased numbers of full time staff, a growing auction calendar of general and specialist auctions.
 We have an increasing social media presence as we grow our audience numbers to ensure we attract the best prices for our vendors and buyers.